-In 1999 I started studying international business management.
-During my studies I played the guitar in the students band and I organized several events related to arts and culture.
-It always made me proud and thankful to be able to help making creative people shine and perform.
-I was also happy to provide a platform where my fellow students could showcase their creative talents.
 When I went to New Zealand as an international student in 2003, I became part of the live music scene as I played in pubs and open-mike events.
-During that time, I had the chance to record an original song called Blue Window (acoustic): Blue Window Thank you Mike for helping with recording, I hope you read these lines!
+During that time, I had the chance to record an original song called Blue Window (acoustic): Blue Window.
+Thank you Mike for helping with recording, I hope you are reading these lines!

 As a business man